-Figure 6.9.4-1: "QoS Sustainability" analytics provided by NWDAF
+Figure 6.9.4-1: "QoS Sustainability" analytics provided by NWDAF with coarse granularity

 1. The consumer requests or subscribes to analytics information on "QoS Sustainability" provided by NWDAF.
 The parameters included in the request are described in clause 6.9.1.